seanwieser/Rock_Paper_Scissors_Object_Detection/README.md

 - process_images.py - rotate: Rotates and resaves all images in directory 90 degrees clockwise.
 Used for Kaggle images.
                       save_sobels: Saves sobel filtered images of all images in a directory.
 Used on all images.

-After some restructering and renaming of files, the directory tree is shown below:
+my images!

+### Final Dataset

+final images!

+In order to use the incredible functionality of the ImageDataGenerator class (described below), the final structure of the directory tree is as follows:

 .<br />
 +-- data <br />